ux/ui essentials

 In application to customer reactivation, this means that instead of waiting until the customer attrition rate grows to a dangerous scale and then figuring out what to do, you take measures.
 This may take one of the following forms:

-For example, if by looking through the customer reviews you find out that your rival has lost most of its users because of the absence of integration tools with other platforms, you will exclude this risk by envisaging a desktop version of your app in the product development strategy.
+For example, based on customer reviews, you see that your rival has lost most of its users because of the absence of integration tools with other platforms.
+In that case, you will exclude this risk by adding such tools to the product development strategy.

 II.
 Track the key user behavioral data.